benny-dreamly/mow/worlds/peaks_of_yore/docs/setup_en.md

 ## Running the Modded Game

-Click on the `Start modded` button in the top left in `r2modman` to start the game with the Archipelago mod installed.
+Click on the `Start modded` button in the top left in `r2modman` to start the game with the MultiworldGG mod installed.

 ## Configuring your YAML File
 ### What is a YAML and why do I need one?
-You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn about why Archipelago uses YAML files and what they're for.
+You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the MultiworldGG website to learn about why MultiworldGG uses YAML files and what they're for.

 ### Where do I get a YAML?
 You can use the [game options page](../player-options) here on the Archipelago